aptech/docs/docs/sslib/overview.rst

 * Setting up the state-space representation
 * Calling the estimation function :func:`ssFit`

-See our `complete guide <getting-started.rst>`_ to getting started with state-space estimation in GAUSS for a full example.
+See our `complete guide <getting-started.html>`_ to getting started with state-space estimation in GAUSS for a full example.

 Commands
 ------------------------------